learn-co-students/SENG-LIVE-080822-phase-1/04_Communicating_with_the_Server/README.md

-# Asynchronous JavaScript & Fetch
+# Communicating With the Server
 ## SWBAT
 - [ ] Describe the request-response cycle
 - [ ] Explain the differences between a server and a client